nextflow-io/website/src/content/podcast/2024/ep34_jakob_zeitler_materials_science.md

 icon: logo_podcast_channels.jpg
 ---

-In this episode of Channels, we talk to Jakob Zeitler - Head of R&D at Matterhorn Studios.
+In this episode of Channels, we talk to [Jakob Zeitler](https://jakobzeitler.github.io/) - Head of R&D at [Matterhorn Studios](https://matterhorn.studio/).

-We dive into how they use Nextflow and Seqera Platform for material science research, paving the way for cheaper and more eco-friendly products for the future ⚗️👩🏻‍🔬🔬🌎
+We dive into how they use Nextflow and Seqera Platform for materials science research, paving the way for cheaper and more eco-friendly products for the future ⚗️ 👩🏻‍🔬 🔬 🌎

 <!-- end-archive-description -->